APRIL-AIGC/awesome-optimizer/README.md

  >- **🧩 Deep Integration of Multi-Order Algorithms**: Moving beyond isolated algorithmic improvements by deeply integrating FO, SO, and ZO algorithms.
 The fundamental focus will shift from minimizing iteration complexity to improving global wall-clock efficiency.
  >- **🧭 Dimensionality-Robust Subspace Projection**: Discovering advanced subspace projection methods that safely constrain massive search spaces without prematurely restricting algorithmic access to high-quality global solutions.
  >- **⚖️ State Fidelity Preservation**: Designing future memory-efficient architectures to smoothly average out extreme gradient shocks without exceeding memory limits.

-## ⚙️Usage & 📈Benchmarking
-To start a training run and reproduce our benchmark results, you can execute the provided training scripts.
-We provide a script for easy benchmarking.
-See [examples/benchmark](examples/benchmark.ipynb) to see how to use it.

 ## 🔗Citation